Stages Of Stress: How Stress Progresses

 Creating a balance between work, rest, and relaxation can be essential to maintain resilience during prolonged stress.

-Physiological responses to stress
+Physiological responses to different stages of stress

 Your physical body is complex, and the physiological stress response is your body's way of enabling you to adjust to different challenges and conditions.
 Stress, for example, causes physiological changes throughout the body, such as increased heart rate, deeper breathing, and elevations in blood pressure.